-The Kilimanjaro Search and Rescue (KSAR) is the only civil helicopter operator specialized in high altitude complex helicopter rescue and evacuation service.
-In 92% of the cases of a call for an evacuation, they are able to rescue the patient in need successfully.
+Kilimanjaro Search and Rescue (KSAR) was the only civil helicopter operator specialized in high altitude complex helicopter rescue and evacuation service in 2019.
+In 92% of the cases of a call for an evacuation, they were able to rescue the patient in need successfully.
 The other 8% where a patient couldn’t be evacuated, it was due to the weather.
-The helicopter is only allowed to fly out during the daytime and when it’s not cloudy.
+The helicopter was only allowed to fly out during the daytime and when not cloudy.

-KSAR also operates a High Altitude Medicine Clinic, specialized in mountain medicine, for Mount Kilimanjaro.
-Here, patients with mountain sickness are treated.
-It’s the only high-altitude clinic on the African continent.
-The clinic is operated by Tanzanian doctors, that are being trained in mountain medicine.
-They are supported by volunteers from all over the world, such as physicians, doctors, and paramedics who have a background and experience in mountain medicine and wilderness medicine.
+KSAR also operated a High Altitude Medicine Clinic, specialized in mountain medicine, for Mount Kilimanjaro.
+Here, patients with mountain sickness were treated.
+It was the only high-altitude clinic on the African continent.
+The clinic was operated by Tanzanian doctors, that were being trained in mountain medicine.
+They were supported by volunteers from all over the world, such as physicians, doctors, and paramedics with a background and experience in mountain medicine and wilderness medicine.

-Update since March 2020: The KSAR helicopter has been temporarily out of service.
+Update 2020: Please note the KSAR helicopter service is no longer operating.
 There are currently no helicopters available for emergency evacuations on Mount Kilimanjaro.

 For more information about staying safe when climbing Kilimanjaro, you might also like to read our article on avoiding the dangers of altitude sickness when climbing Kilimanjaro.

 For more information about our safety standards at Fair Voyage and climb offering, feel free to speak to one of our Kilimanjaro advisors and get a quote including full package details.
 We are happy to tailor your ideal climb with you private guide for you, and send you our latest availabilities for small groups that you can join.